 As for the Mrs. Meyer’s multi-surface cleaner, it contains not only fragrance but also some pretty harsh preservatives.
 Firstly, the fragrance ingredients – geraniol, hexyl cinnamal, linalool – are allergens with a rating of 3 in the Skin Deep database (with 10 as most toxic).
 Then, methylisothiazolinone is a preservative that the American Contact Dermatitis Society named Contact Allergen of the Year for 2013.
 Finally, benzisothiazolinone is a known sensitizer.

-While it is great that both Method and Mrs. Meyer’s disclose their fragrance ingredients, it doesn’t make their cleaners natural or non-toxic cleaning products.
+While it is great that both Method and Mrs. Meyer’s disclose their fragrance ingredients, it doesn’t make their cleaners natural or green cleaning products.
 In addition, if you want to know whether other Mrs. Meyer’s cleaning supplies are safe cleaning products, please read my post Are Mrs. Meyer’s Cleaning Products Safe?

 Branch Basics safe cleaning products